nginx-le/nginx-le/README.md

     - `LE_EMAIL` should be your email and `LE_FQDN` for domain
     - alternatively set LETSENCRYPT to false and pass your own cert and key in `SSL_CERT` and `SSL_KEY`

 - use provided `etc/service-example.conf` to make your own.
-Don't change bottom part (server on 80) - it needed to renews LE certificate
+Don't change bottom part (server on 80) - it needed to renew LE certificate
-- if you don't want pre-built image make you own. `docker-compose build` will do it
+- if you don't want pre-built image, make you own. `docker-compose build` will do it

 ## Some implementation details